sguox002/leetcode/contest/contest1.md

 a string can have multiple palindrome substr, we can remove one of it and leaves a smaller size subproblem.
 But this is generally not a correct way since it involves changing of the array.

-dp[i,j] represents the min removal for substr[i,j] this forms a upper-triangle matrix. dp[i,j]=min(dp[i,j],dp[i,k]+dp[k,j])
+dp[i,j] represents the min removal for substr[i,j]
+basecase: length=1, length=2

+this forms a upper-triangle matrix. dp[i,j]=min(dp[i,j],dp[i,k]+dp[k,j]) k as a separator to split the string into two half and remove separately.

 ```cpp
     int minimumMoves(vector<int>& arr) {